iomete/iom-docs/glossary/extract-transform-load.md

 ---
 title: Extract Transform Load (ETL)
-description: Explore the significance of Extract Transform Load (ETL) in data engineering, its role in deriving insights from diverse data sources, and the challenges of building and maintaining reliable data pipelines.
+description: ETL, or extract, transform, and load, is a critical process for businesses looking to derive insights from their data.
+As data sources and types continue to grow, data engineering teams face increasing pressure to process raw data into clean, reliable data that can be used downstream.
 ---

 # Extract Transform Load (ETL)